 Happy City Hours

-Happy City Hours are an intermittent series of informal pub nights where people who love talking about their city can gather, sometimes with a special guest to talk to.
+Happy City Hours were an intermittent series of informal pub nights where people who love talking about their city could gather, sometimes with a special guest to talk to.

 How to Run a Forum

 We assembled a toolkit for other community groups looking to organize forums of their own.